Skip to Main Content

 Michelin

 A Michelin-starred address on Rue Saint-Dominique, Le Violon d'Ingres represents the 7th arrondissement's tradition of precise, unfussy French cooking under chef Christian Constant.
-Holding one Michelin star in both 2024 and 2025, it sits in a peer set defined by classical technique and composed service rather than spectacle.
+Holding one Michelin star in both 2024 and 2025, it sits in a comparable set defined by classical technique and composed service rather than spectacle.
 Google reviewers rate it 4.5 across 1,329 entries, a signal of sustained consistency rather than occasional brilliance.

 Le Violon d'Ingres restaurant in Paris, France